mui/material-ui/docs/src/pages/components/text-fields/text-fields-de.md

 Inputs of type="number" have potential usability issues:

-- Allowing certain non-numeric characters ('e', '+', '-', '.') and silently discarding others and silently discarding others
+- Allowing certain non-numeric characters ('e', '+', '-', '.') and silently discarding others and silently discarding others and silently discarding others
 - Wenn Sie die Komponente zusammenstellen:

 and more - see [this article](https://technology.blog.gov.uk/2020/02/24/why-the-gov-uk-design-system-team-changed-the-input-type-for-numbers/) by the GOV.UK Design System team for a more detailed explanation.